-The club has been affiliated with the Confederation of Australian Motorsport (CAMS) for nearly 50 years and attends events that have been sanctioned by both CAMS and Australian National Drag Racing Association (ANDRA).
-All members of the club are accredited CAMS officials.
+The club has been affiliated with Motorsport Australia (MA) (formerly the Confederation of Australian Motorsport) for nearly 50 years and attends events that have been sanctioned by both MA and Australian National Drag Racing Association (ANDRA)and more recently, the International Hot-Rod Association (IHRA).
+All members of the club are accredited MA officials.

 Our calendar of events typically includes about 28 to 30 events each year.
 Most of the events are "grass roots" motorsport, with circuit events at Morgan Park Raceway outside Warwick.
 We also work at top level, professional events, such as the V8 Supercar events at both Ipswich and Gold Coast and drag racing's Winter Nationals at Willowbank Raceway.
 Some club members also travel interstate to events such as the V8 Supercar Bathurst 1000, Bathurst 12 Hour GT endurance event and the Australian F1 Grand Prix.